CrashPlan-Labs/crashplanCLI/docs/userguides/extensions.md

 python3 my_script.py
 ```

-However, if the crashplan CLI is installed in a different python environment than your `python3` command, it might fail to
+However, if the CrashPlan CLI is installed in a different python environment than your `python3` command, it might fail to
 import the extensions.

 To workaround environment and path issues, the CLI has a `--python` option that prints out the path to the python